-I’ll be honest, if you came to my house right now, you could probably write your name in the dust on my entertainment center.
+I’ll be honest, if you came to my home right now, you could probably write your name in the dust on my entertainment center.

 Things are picked up, there aren’t piles of messes that I need to tend to, and I don’t feel overwhelmed with my home.

-I believe it is because I follow these four simple habits each day to stay on top of things.
+I believe it is because I follow these four daily habits to keep my home tidy each day.
+Thee simple habits help me stay on top of the clutter before it gets out of hand.

-By the way, I didn’t used to do these things every day.
-I used to let them pile up and spend my free time on the weekends dealing with the messes.
-Now I deal with little messes during the week, so that I don’t have big messes later.
+By the way, I used to not do these things every day.
+Instead I would let the clutter build up throughout the week.
+Now I deal with the little messes during the week, so that I don’t have big messes to deal with on the weekends.

 1. Deal with the mail right away.